WheatonCS/Lexos/README.md

 ## Audience
-From the start, we have worked hard to build a workflow that is (i) easy to use and (ii) serves as a platform for teaching and learning the science and art of text mining, for example, we presently use Lexos in our interdisciplinary undergraduate digital humanities course
+From the start, we have worked hard to build a workflow that is (i) easy to use, (ii) accepts texts in most languages, including non-Western character sets, and
+(iii) serves as a platform for teaching and learning the science and art of text mining, for example, we presently use Lexos in our interdisciplinary undergraduate digital humanities course
 [Computing for Poets](http://"http://wheatoncollege.edu/lexomics/educational-material/").